Welcome to the Philippines PIRE Project team!

 - Complete IUCN red list training modules 1-3 and 7

 - Send an electronic copy of your Regional Assessor’s certificate to the project administrator.

-C) Obtain a Visa from the Republic of the Philippines, after the project has issued your airplane tickets and employment letter:
+C) Entry visa.
+Obtain a Visa from the Republic of the Philippines, after the project has issued your airplane tickets and employment letter: